 For instance, suppose your dog gets wet while outside and comes inside; he might lick his feet to dry them off.
 Or if your dog is feeling emotional, it may lick your face.

 However, excessive dog allergies scratching ears, and licking paws may indicate an underlying medical issue.
 The causes of this behavior are mentioned above, from allergies to infection.
-It's vital to understand what is causing the excessive licking to enable proper treatment.
+It’s vital to understand what is causing the excessive licking to enable proper treatment.
+Yeast infections are another common cause of excessive licking in dogs.

-On the other hand, it's possible your pet has developed these stress behaviors due to changes in his environment or routine.
-Suppose this is the case, then ensure that your pets have enough stimulation in their day and try to avoid stressors.
+On the other hand, it’s possible your pet has developed these stress behaviors due to changes in his environment or routine.
+Suppose this is the case, then ensure that your pets have enough stimulation in their day and try to avoid stress

 Causes of Excessive Licking?